utdgwc/gwc_website/README.md

 ## UTD Girls Who Code

-UTD GWC is on a mission to create a community in the tech space for women who are college students! 🧡💚
+UTD GWC is on a mission to create a community in the tech space for women who are college students! 🧡💚🩵

 ### About

+The fall '26 GWC Projects team are the designers behind this website!
 This website serves as a professional display of what GWC is about and what we have to offer our community.
 It showcases our events, officers, and mission to companies and prospective members.

 ### Features

 Homepage
 Officers Page
+Projects Page
-Events Page with embedded google calendar
+Events Page with events calendar
 Contact form with sponsor packet
 Mobile and desktop responsive design